no one deals like we do!

 Photo © Barb & Ron Kroll

-The Himalayas have the Abominable Snowman, British Columbia has Bigfoot and, according to naturalist Rob Parenti, the Everglades has the Skunk Ape.
+The Himalayas have the Abominable Snowman, British Columbia has Bigfoot and, according to naturalist Rob Parenti, the Florida Everglades have the Skunk Ape.
 "Witnesses say that dark hair covers its large body except its chest which is white," he reported.
 "The creature walks upright, like a man, and has a skunk odour."

 On our recent visit to Everglades National Park, the Skunk Ape was as elusive as the endangered Florida panther.
 "There are less than 10 panthers left in the park and 30 in all of Florida," explained Parenti.

-The visitor center here is a must-see, not only for maps, brochures and schedules of ranger-conducted hikes and slide shows, but also for fascinating information about the Everglades.
 Do you know, for example, what an alligator's bulging belly might contain?
 A wading bird, a turtle, an otter, bass, shrimp, rats and even another 'gator — according to one display.

 Another diorama depicted an alligator's nest at night, complete with sound effects.
 A third display was a dental impression of an alligator's bite.